dyslecixdev/react-admin/README.md

 ![react-admin](https://user-images.githubusercontent.com/85912934/208585613-58ee59cb-5cf6-4a9c-b0d2-62a18e0e159d.png)

-The project was built with JavaScript, Prettier to make the code easier to read, Eslint (Airbnb and Prettier configurations) to find problems in the code, Material-UI with Emotion for styling, Material-UI Data Grid for table UI and functionality, dnd-kit for the Kanban board's dragging and dropping functionality, FullCalendar for the calendar UI and functionality, Nivo and Recharts for respective chart UI and functionality, Formik and Yup for form validations, Jodit for the text editor UI and functionality, react-circular-progressbar for the Dashboard's progress bar, react-pro-sidebar for the sidebar, and Google Fonts.
+The project was built with javascript, prettier to make the code easier to read, eslint (Airbnb and Prettier configurations) to find problems in the code, Material-UI with Emotion for styling, Material-UI Data Grid for table UI and functionality, dnd-kit for the kanban board's dragging and dropping functionality, FullCalendar for the calendar UI and functionality, nivo and recharts for respective chart UI and functionality, formik and yup for form validations, jodit for the text editor UI and functionality, react-circular-progressbar for the Dashboard's progress bar, react-pro-sidebar for the sidebar, and Google Fonts.

 ## How to run this project
-1. Open your terminal and type: git clone https://github.com/christiandeandemesa/react-admin.git
+1. Open your terminal and type git clone https://github.com/christiandeandemesa/react-admin.git
-2. To download the dependencies, cd into the react-admin folder and type: npm install
+2. To download the dependencies, cd into the react-admin folder and type npm install
-3. Run this project by typing: npm run dev
+3. Run this project by typing npm start.

 ## Features
 - User can view dummy data related to a faux e-commerce application in the Dashboard.